Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

-The collision detection helper function is testing for simple two-dimensional circle collision.
+The collision detection helper function is testing for two-dimensional circle collision.
 The algorithm takes the center of two circles and compares the distance between the centers to the two radii added togeter.

-Two things can be noted here: The first is that the high speed of the game, especially in higher stages, makes it mandatory to test the collision "between frames".
-Otherwise the player might "jump over" a coin and the collision detection fails.
-This is what the loop and `resolution` argument are for.
-For this to work we also need the players speed, which tells us where the player will be in the next frame.
-This look ahead makes sure, that we don't miss a collision.

-The other thing is that we could write different collision algorithm for the player against the coins and the player against the cannonballs.
-Why?
-The coins and the player move on a circle, making it possible to test against one-dimensional circle collision.
-This can be seen in passing `new Vector2(playerAngle, 0)` and `new Vector2(playerSpeed, 0)` arguments in the `updateCoin()` function, where the _y_ value is set to zero.
-That optimization won't likely speed up the calculation by a significant factor, so we won't go into that.

 ~~~js
 function detectCollision(playerPosition, playerDirection, playerRadius,